Marc-Solution/Mavera/README.md

 #### Features added after my second mentor session

-After going through the web site with my mentor, he suggested that I should add a link to a webshop.
-He said that if this was a real company web-site that they could easily start a facebook webshop and that I should add a link to a Facebook web shop on the web site.
+After going through the website with my mentor, he suggested that I should add a link to a webshop.
+He said that if this was a real company web-site that they could easily start a facebook webshop and that I should add a link to a Facebook web shop on the website.
 So I did that.

 There are links to The fictional Facebook web shop on all pages and in the navbar.
 Since this is a fictional Company ( at least at this point ) The links only go to Facebook.com, not to the company’s Facebook web shop since it does not exist.